 Diagnosing Stomach Ulcer

 If you’re experiencing the above symptoms visit your doctor at the earliest.
-One of the most important stomach ulcer facts states that for diagnosing a stomach ulcer, your doctor may request an upper gastrointestinal endoscopy or gastroscopy.
-Note that if your doctor has requested a gastroscopy, you will need to fast for 12 hours before the procedure.
+One of the most essential stomach ulcer facts states that for diagnosing a stomach ulcer, your doctor may request an upper gastrointestinal endoscopy or gastroscopy.
+Note that if your doctor has asked for a gastroscopy, you will need to fast for 12 hours before the procedure.

 Treating Stomach Ulcer